peripheryapp/periphery/README.md

 Periphery provides two commands for identifying unused function parameters.
 The `scan-syntax` command is the fastest, yet only analyses functions by parsing syntax.
 This means some results - while still technically correct - may not be practically useful.

-The `scan` command also identifies unused function parameters, but uses the context of your whole application in order to silence results which are not practically useful.
+The `scan` command also identifies unused function parameters, but uses the context of your whole application in order to omit results which are not practically useful.
 The sections below describe the scenarios in which the `scan` command works to provide more useful results.

 #### Protocols